|P4||Trans-Pacific Strategic Economic Partnership Agreement.|

 |Peak||The point in the business cycle when an economic expansion reaches its highest point before turning down.
 Contrasts with trough.|

-1. To maintain a pegged exchange rate; thus to set a currency's value within a narrow range.
+1. To maintain a pegged exchange rate; thus to set a currency's value within a narrow range by exchange-market intervention.

 2. The par value of a pegged exchange rate.